Giant-Tech-Solutions-llc/passgeni-v2-app/README.md

 **Behaviour:**
 - Free users get exactly 1 Post-Quantum generation per day
 - After the 1st use: the Post-Quantum toggle/button shows a lock icon 🔒 and is disabled
-- Inline message appears below: "You've used your free Post-Quantum password today."
+- small popup message appears: "You've used your free Post-Quantum password today.
+Try aftr 24hrs, or upgarde to Pro (use Bold hyperlink and connect with pro package)"
-- Two unlock options shown as small text links:
+- Two "instant" unlock options shown as small text links:
   - "Share on X for +15 passwords →" — opens `https://twitter.com/intent/tweet?text=...`
   - "Share on LinkedIn for +15 passwords →" — opens LinkedIn share URL
 - Clicking either link: opens share URL in new tab AND unlocks +15 passwords stored in `localStorage` with a 24h timestamp